-The Manley Variable MU Mastering Compressor is one of the very few compressors that has become a real standard in mastering studios and contributed to most hit records over the last decade and probably the next!
+The Manley Stereo Variable MU Mastering Compressor is one of the very few compressors that has become a real standard in mastering studios and contributed to most hit records over the last decade and probably the next!

 The Mastering Version of the Manley Variable Mu Limiter Compressor incorporates detented and logable steps built with 1% metal film resistors on sealed gold-contact Grayhill switches.